Christoph33one/post-plan-travel/README.md

 ---

 # Travel posts
 This page serves as the centerpiece of the website, offering all users an opportunity to explore travel plans and experiences shared by fellow travelers.
 My aim was to create a modern and sleek design for displaying both images and content.
-Users can discover more than just the posts themselves; they can also access profiles of the individuals who created the posts, along with the date of their addition.
+Users can discover more than just the posts themselves; they can also access profiles of the individuals who created the posts, along with the date of their post was added.

-Users can further engage with posts by clicking on the icons below the post content, granting them access to a dedicated page where they can view the post in detail and explore the associated comment list.
+Users can engage with posts by clicking on the icons below the post content, granting them access to a dedicated page where they can view the post in detail and explore the associated comment list.

-This page is designed to be fully responsive, ensuring optimal viewing across all screen sizes by adhering to responsive guidelines and breakpoints.
+This page is designed to be fully responsive, ensuring optimal viewing across all screen sizes by keeping to responsive guidelines and breakpoints.

 ![](src/assets/readme-images/posts%20page.png)
 ![](src/assets/readme-images/posts%20page%20mobile.png)